INTO-CPS-Association/DTaaS/docs/developer/system/architecture.md

 1. **The security microservice** implements role-based access control (RBAC) in the platform.
-1. **The accounting microservice** is responsible for keeping track of the platform, DT asset and infrastructure usage.
+1. **The accounting microservice** is responsible for keeping track of the live status of platform, DT asset and infrastructure usage.
 Any licensing, usage restrictions need to be enforced by the accounting microservice.
 Accounting is a pre-requisite to commercialisation of the platform.